 An anatomically ill-defined, localized collection of neurons in the pons located at the level of the vestibular area that moderates the rhythmic activity of the medullary respiratory centers.

 3. What is Biot respirations?

-Breathing characterized by irregular periods of apnea alternating with periods in which 4 or 5 breaths of identical depth are taken.
+An abnormal breathing pattern characterized by irregular periods of apnea alternating with periods in which 4 or 5 breaths of identical depth are taken.

 4. What are chemoreceptors?

-5. What is Cheyne-stokes respiration?
+5. What is Cheyne-Stokes respiration?

 6. What is the Hering-Breuer inflation reflex?

 The parasympathetic inflation reflex mediated via the lungs stretch receptors that appears to influence the duration of the expiratory pause occurring between breaths.